arduino/docs-content/content/arduino-cloud/01.guides/01.editor/editor.md

 The reference is an embedded version of the [Arduino Language Reference](https://www.arduino.cc/reference/en/), which helps you understand the Arduino programming language & syntax.

 ![Reference.](assets/reference.png)

+## Collaborative Coding

+**Collaborative Coding** allows multiple users to work together on the same code.
+This feature allows makers to share and edit code across different windows, making collaboration easier.

+When working together, changes made by one user are updated and visible to all others.
+The code editor highlights the area others edit with an orange frame, notifying users if someone else is editing the same code section.
+Users can edit the code in multiple windows and take turns editing, ensuring everyone stays coordinated.

+IMAGE

+By making projects more interactive and engaging, collaborative coding enhances the overall maker experience.